Pignataro67/Pignataro67.github.io/_posts/2018-11-20-javascript_promise.markdown

 })

-	Rejections occur when a promise is explicitly rejected, but can also happen implicitly if an error is thrown in the constructor callback.
-A good rule of thumb is to do all your promise-related work inside the promise constructor callback, this way errors are caught and rejected.
+	Rejections occur when a promise is explicitly rejected, but can also happen implicitly if an error is thrown in the <br>constructor callback.
+A good rule of thumb is to do all your promise-related work inside the promise constructor <br>callback, this way errors are caught and rejected.

 	Lastly, I would like to discuss Promise.resolve().
 Promise.resolve() will create a promise that resolves to any value it is given.
 If you pass it an instance of Promise, it will be returned.
 If you pass it something promise-like, with a then(), it creates a Promise that will fulfill or reject the same way.